-We reviewed a sample of ballot reconciliation worksheets completed in Abbeville County for the November 2022 General Election to determine whether they were adequately completed and reconciled.
-For this election, Abbeville County completed their ballot reconciliation worksheets by precinct, and all worksheets were available for review.
+We reviewed a sample of ballot reconciliation worksheets completed in Jasper County for the November 2022 General Election to determine whether they were adequately completed and reconciled.
+For this election, the county completed its ballot reconciliation worksheets by polling location, and all worksheets were available for review (see Appendix A).
 Per S.C.
 Code §7-13-1150, ballot reconciliation worksheets are to be completed by precinct.
 However, since counties, at times, consolidate multiple precincts into a single polling location, we conducted our analysis by polling location.
-Abbeville did not have any consolidated precincts.
+The county consolidated three of its precincts into one polling location.

-For the November 2022 General Election, Abbeville County had 15 polling locations.
-Using survey design and data analysis tools, it was determined that to achieve a 99% confidence level with a margin of error $\pm 10$ percentage points, 14 out of the 15 polling locations needed to be included.
-Therefore, these results can be generalized about all Abbeville County polling locations during the 2022 General Election.
+For the November 2022 General Election, Jasper County had 15 polling locations.
+The sample included 14 of 15 polling locations, and the results were calculated at a 99% confidence level ± 10 percentage points.
+Therefore, these results can be generalized about all Jasper County polling locations during the 2022 General Election.

 For this review, the term "completed" meant rows C-K contained values.
-If a field in rows C-K was blank, zero was assumed unless zeroes were used elsewhere on the worksheet.
-The total boxes for each section (Total 1, Total 2, Total 3, and Total 4) were not included within the definition of completed, as they were a separate method of counting ballots and voters to what was presented in rows C-K. Additionally, the term "reconciled" meant the addition in Line 1 and the resulting value in N equaled the value in Total 1 (Total Ballots Supplied), and the addition in Line 2 and the resulting value in Q equaled the value in Total 2 (Total Ballots Used).
+If a field in rows C-K was blank, zero was assumed unless zeros were used elsewhere on the worksheet.
+The total boxes for each section (Total 1, Total 2, Total 3, and Total 4) were not included within the definition of completed, as they were a separate method of counting ballots and voters from what was presented in rows C-K. Additionally, the term "reconciled" meant the addition in Line 1 and the resulting value in N equaled the value in Total 1 (Total Ballots Supplied), and the addition in Line 2 and the resulting value in Q equaled the value in Total 2 (Total Ballots Used).